 Using the natural light that shines in through a window is a great way to get soft light.
 This is an excellent light for an indoor subject.
 Window light is often overlooked and it costs nothing.

 The effect of the window on the outdoor light is the same as that of a softbox on a flash.
 The intensity of the light lessens and the light becomes soft.

 Done right, the effect can be very impressive and professional-looking.
 You are harnessing the power by moving the subject closer or further away from the window.

 Check out this article to learn how to use natural window light for your newborn photos.

 Starting your own business is a huge undertaking, and it will be challenging.
 You will need to build it from the ground up, starting with investing money.

 The fate of your business rest in your hands, and it will only continue if you price well.
 You need to know how much to charge your clients.

 Don’t become discouraged by the competition or that you may not make a profit for the first two years.
 It can be a difficult market, and you need time to get the word out.

-Read the article here on how to start your newborn photography business today!
+Read the article here on how to start your newborn portraiture business today!

-As you will see, from taking quality images of newborns, the parents might decided to come back as the baby grows.
+If you take quality images of newborns, the parents might decide to come back as the baby grows.
 They are repeat buyers into your product.